Martavis Bryant: 2017 season

 On April 25, 2017, Bryant was conditionally reinstated by the NFL.
 He entered the regular season as the starting wide receiver alongside Antonio Brown.
-In the Steelers' season-opening victory against the Cleveland Browns, Bryant caught two passes for 14 yards.
+In the Steelers' season-opening victory against the Browns, Bryant caught two passes for 14 yards.
 The following week, he caught three passes for 91 receiving yards and his first touchdown of the season on a 27-yard pass from Ben Roethlisberger as the Steelers defeated the Minnesota Vikings 26–9.
-However, following the Week 7 game against the Cincinnati Bengals, Bryant vented frustration about his lack of role in the offense on social media, and then skipped mandatory team meetings the following Monday.
+However, following the Week 7 game against the Bengals, Bryant vented frustration about his lack of role in the offense on social media, and then skipped mandatory team meetings the following Monday.
 Bryant then publicly told ESPN he would like to be traded; however, coach Mike Tomlin said the team had no plans to trade Bryant.
 On October 25, 2017, prior to that week's game against the Detroit Lions, the Steelers demoted Bryant to the scout team and replaced him with JuJu Smith-Schuster after deactivating him for the game.
-As of November 1, 2017, Bryant was promoted back onto the first-team for the following game against the Indianapolis Colts.
+As of November 1, 2017, Bryant was promoted back onto the first-team for the following game against the Colts.

 Bryant finished the 2017 season with 50 receptions for 603 yards and three touchdowns.
 The Steelers made the playoffs and faced off against the Jacksonville Jaguars in the Divisional Round.
 In the 45–42 loss, he had two receptions for 78 yards and a touchdown.

 Oakland Raiders

-On April 26, 2018, the Steelers traded Bryant to the Oakland Raiders for Oakland's third round pick previously acquired from the Arizona Cardinals (79th overall) in the 2018 NFL Draft.
+On April 26, 2018, the Steelers traded Bryant to the Oakland Raiders for Oakland's third round pick previously acquired from the Cardinals (79th overall) in the 2018 NFL draft.

 On September 1, 2018, Bryant was released by the Raiders.
 Despite facing a possible year-long suspension by the NFL for a violation of the league's drug policy during the off-season, the Raiders re-signed him to a one-year deal ten days later.
 He played in eight games, recording 19 catches for 266 yards and no touchdowns, before being placed on injured reserve on December 5, 2018, with a knee injury.
 On December 14, 2018, the NFL suspended Bryant indefinitely for violating the terms of his conditional reinstatement.
 Bryant applied for reinstatement in 2019.

 Toronto Argonauts

-On January 25, 2021, Bryant signed with the Toronto Argonauts of the Canadian Football League.
+On January 25, 2021, Bryant signed with the Toronto Argonauts of the Canadian Football League (CFL).
 He was placed on the suspended list on July 10, 2021, after failing to report for training camp.
-Bryant never played for the Argos and after the season he was released on December 23, 2021.
+Bryant never played for the Argonauts and after the season he was released on December 23, 2021.

+Massachusetts Pirates

+On April 2, 2021, Bryant signed with the Massachusetts Pirates of the Indoor Football League.

 Edmonton Elks

-The Edmonton Elks announced that they had signed Bryant on February 28, 2022.
+The Edmonton Elks of the CFL announced that they had signed Bryant on February 28, 2022.
 Bryant was released by the Elks on May 3, 2022, before training camp began.

-FCF
+Fan Controlled Football

-On April 29, The FCF Beasts recruited Bryant to the team.
+On April 29, 2022, the FCF Beasts recruited Bryant to the team.